ilosvideos/api-docs/source/includes/v2/_playerjs.md

 });
 ```

-VidGrid supports auto playing videos when the `autoplay` query parameter is set to `true` on the video url.
+VidGrid supports auto playing videos when the `autoplay` query parameter is set to `true` on the video URL.
 However, some browsers now block auto playing videos from starting.
 To get around this, we can use Player.js.

 Simply follow the [Installation](#installation) instructions and then follow the code example to the right.